alphagov/digitalmarketplace-contained/README.md

 After those points are completed, look at the TODO section below and please search for "TODO" text scattered in the files.

 ## TODO
+* Quick refactoring / tidying up
+  * `settings.yml` is a direct copy of the one in `dmp-runner` - remove anything that is not needed, such as the `run-order` attribute as we don't rely on it anymore (do we need to make it clearer we launch apps in the order that are written down in settings.yml?)
 * Must have's
   * Clean up and refactor the code to make it very maintainable and easy-to-follow
   * Review how we can make the container more observable and easier to troubleshoot any problem during setup